DARPA-ASKEM/experiments/glossary/README.md

 }
 ```

+* Note that "incident" refers to *new* occurrences, as opposed to "prevalent" which refers to *current* (new and pre-existing) occurrences.

 ## Fitting | Training | Calibration | Optimization

 * `Fitting`, `training`, and `calibration` are equivalent terms that describe, given a model and a set of observations of the underlying system, the process of determining for model parameter values